• Skip to primary navigation

 Instructions

-3. In a large mixing bowl, beat the butter and sugars on medium high for about 2 minutes until fluffy.
+• In a large mixing bowl, use an electric mixer fitted with the paddle attachment to beat the butter and sugars on medium high for about 2 minutes until fluffy.

 Notes